kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 ~~~~~~~~~~

 Unlike assumptions, guarantees do not have any restrictions on the streams
-they can mention.
+they can depend on.
 They typically mention the outputs in the current state since
 they express the behavior of the node they specified under the assumptions of
 this node.